phillipod/SISTER/README.md

 ## 🛡 License

-This project is licensed under the **AGPL-3.0 License** © 2025 Phillip O'Donnell.
+This project is licensed under the **AGPL-3.0 License**

+Copyright © 2025 Phillip O'Donnell.

 ---